20 Ryokan in Kyoto with Private Onsen

 1. Tabitabi Stay Moonlight (whole house)

-Two-Bedroom House – $233 per night for two people and $342 for four people.
-The maximum number of guests at this house in Kyoto with private onsen is five people, making it perfect for large groups of friends and family.
+Two-Bedroom House – $233 USD per night for two people and $342 for four people.
+The maximum number of guests at this house in Kyoto with private onsen is five adults and two (small) children, making it perfect for large groups of friends and family.
 Although no food is included in the price, with bakeries, convenience stores, fast food joints, and restaurants nearby, you’ll have no trouble finding your meals in the surrounding neighborhood.

 Tabitabi stay is the most budget-friendly Kyoto hotel with private onsen, located in the heart of the city near Nijo JR Station and Nijo Castle.
 This traditionally designed two-bed, two-bath home comes with air conditioning, a small Japanese garden, a kitchenette, and beautiful tatami floors.